siondw/Battle-Salvo-Winner/README.md

 # Battle-Salvo-Winner
-I developed an innovative Java algorithm to master a unique version of the classic game, Battleship.
+We developed an innovative Java algorithm to master a unique version of the classic game, Battleship.

 The Game Rules are as follows: ### Board Size